 PvP is enabled by default, so as soon as you start shooting at another agent, you should be aware of the Rogue Protocol.

 However, if you are fully devoted to the single-player and co-op mode experience and want to avoid PvP fights at all costs, you can safely avoid this zone.
 But always keep the valuable items inside the DZ in mind.
 Maybe someday also you will dare to go over the wall!

 A separate deactivation of this area is not possible.

 In the Dark Zone you won’t only fight against AI-controlled opponents, but possibly also against other agents of the SHD, in the worst case even against the allies of your own team.
 If a player or team decides to go that way, the so-called Rogue Protocol is activated.

-When you attack or kill an enemy player (except for enemy Rogue Agents), you and all members in your group will become a Rogue Agent.
+When you attack or kill an enemy player (except for enemy Rogue Agents), you and all members of your group will become a Rogue Agent.
 This means that all enemy agents in the Dark Zone will from now on know your current position because you will be marked with a skull symbol which you can see in the screenshot below.
 Furthermore, the color of the previously orange glowing circle on your com-device will now be red.

 Within a group, friendly fire is disabled, which means that you have to leave the group first to shoot your allies.
 But be aware of the fact, that they will be notified before you actually leave the group so that they can prepare themselves for such situation.

 The more enemy players you kill, the higher your Rogue Stage, which can reach maximum level 5 and is noticeable by a dashed circle around the skull.
 In addition, a bounty is put on you, which also increases with each additional kill.